MuseosAbiertos/Museum-Metadata-Embedder/README.md

 CSV_PATH path for the CSV file to process.
 JPGS_PATH root path for the JPG files.

 options:
 -h, --help show this help message and exit

 --row-progress-notify ROW_PROGRESS_NOTIFY, -r ROW_PROGRESS_NOTIFY
 how many rows between progress notifications.
 100 by default

 --notify-broken-keys NOTIFY_BROKEN_KEYS, -n NOTIFY_BROKEN_KEYS
 Notify on broken/missing keys in the CSV.
 False by default.

 --max-depth MAX_DEPTH, -m MAX_DEPTH
 Max depth of sub-folders to look into when looking for JPGS.
 3 by default

 A JSON map is used to map Screen Name - Tag Name, for each of the standards.
-The file must be within the data/ directory, in a JSON file called: maps.json.
+The file must be within the data/
+directory, in a JSON file called: maps.json.
 The structure is as follows:
+*to be done*

+# gcsv2exif

+'gcsv2exif' is the graphical version of csv2exif.py.
+It is a python3 (only) script.
+It does not accept arguments.
+Usage:
+    python3 gcsv2exif.py &

+# requirements
+run on the command prompt
+    python3 -m pip install -r requirements.txt